-Get ready to toss another coin, because The Witcher season 2 will be back on Netflix — and the cast and crew are finally getting back to work making it.
+Toss another coin, because The Witcher season 2 will be back on Netflix — and the cast and crew are finally getting back to work making it.
 Filming will resume on The Witcher season 2 in August.
 There will be more creatures, new characters and even bigger battles.
-And we just got some big casting news, regarding the casting of Vesemir (details below).
+And we have some big news regarding the casting of Vesemir (details below).

 The first season followed Cavill as the titular Witcher, a solitary monster hunter named Geralt of Rivia, as well as the sorceress Yennefer (Anya Chalotra) and princess-on-the-run Ciri (Freya Allan).

 - The Witcher: Blood Origin prequel release date, cast, trailer and more

 - 9 shows to watch after The Witcher

 Season 2 will continue to build out the world of The Witcher, which is based on the book and story series by Polish writer Andrzej Sapkowski.

 Here’s everything we know about The Witcher season 2 including its release date, cast, plot, and more.

 The Witcher season 2 does not yet have a release date.